 Sometimes it’s not sufficient to have a fantastic web app project idea.
 It also needs to be practical, implementable, and people should be willing to pay for it.
 So how do you find such rare ideas for your startup?

 First, you should look for the right technology partner.
-Teaming up with a respectable software development company can save you from a lot of heartbreak and trouble.
-You’ll get start-to-end services that will assist you in every step of developing your product, from designing an MVP to maintenance after launch.
+Teaming up with a respectable software development company can save you from heartbreak and trouble.
+You’ll get start-to-end services that will assist you in developing your product, from designing an MVP to maintenance after launch.

 After you have some information, it’s a good idea to work on an MVP to test your product without fully developing it.
 This way, you will gain validated learnings and see if people are willing to purchase your product.